 What can I expect during a DBT session?

 During a DBT session, you may work on developing and practicing specific skills, discuss challenges you have faced, and explore how to apply DBT skills to your life.
+DBT skills training will also teach you new skills to replace unhelpful behaviors.
 In individual therapy, the focus is on addressing personal challenges, while group skills training sessions involve learning and practicing DBT skills in a group setting.